 - Topping may be appropriate as a first step treatment to get different growth stages to the same stage ready for treatment with a suitable translocated herbicide. - Preferred solution when thistles are the primary target is Thistlex.
-If other weeds are also present use Forefront T, Pas-Tor Agronomy Pack, or Grazon Pro for spot treatment.
+If other weeds are also present use Forefront T, PasTor Agronomy Pack, or Grazon Pro/Grazon Spot (spot treatment only).